EpicEricEE/typst-plugins/droplet/src/droplet.typ

     return (first.join(), second.join())
   }

-  // Element cannot be split, so put everything in second part. return (none, body)
+  // Element cannot be split further. return (body, none)
 }

 // Shows the first letter of the given content in a larger font.